Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 The Immigration and Nationality Act of 1965 marked a pivotal change in the United States.
 Before it, policies favored European immigrants.
 This act ended that bias.

 It introduced a system based on family reunification and skills in the United States.
-Suddenly, people from Asia, Africa, and Latin America had better chances to immigrate to the United States.
-The diversity in the U.S. population increased as a result.
+Suddenly, people from Asia, Africa, and Latin America had better chances to immigrate to the United States, and the diversity in the U.S. population increased.

 1996 Reform Impacts

-The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 in the United States brought stricter rules.
-It aimed to control illegal immigration more effectively.
+The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 in the United States established stricter rules to control illegal immigration more effectively.

-This law increased penalties for visa overstays and illegal entry.
-It also made deportations quicker for certain crimes.
+This law increased penalties for visa overstays and illegal entry and made deportations quicker for certain crimes.
 Deportation numbers rose significantly after this act was enforced.

 Post-9/11 Policies

 After the tragic events of September 11, 2001, immigration policies tightened further.
 Security measures intensified at borders and airports.
-Visas became more challenging to get for many foreigners.
+Visas have become more challenging for many foreigners.

 These changes reflected growing concerns about national security.
 Yet, they also led to debates about civil liberties and discrimination against immigrants.